 SEPT 7 | OCT 5 | NOV 2 | DEC 7

 Picture books teach children comprehension strategies such as predicting, summarizing, inferring, and asking questions—the same strategies we use as adults to look at art.
 Storytime opens the door to an enjoyable lifelong reading habit.
 Children often enjoy continuing storytime at home with picture books and activities.

-Storyteller and Librarian Anna Bernhard introduces children to the arts through stories, hands-on-play, and a museum visit.
+Storyteller Jane Thompson introduces children to the arts through stories, hands-on-play, and a museum visit.
 Ideal for children ages 24 months to 6 years.
 Children must be accompanied by a parent or caregiver.